maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

 Motorola Droid 4
 ~~~~~~~~~~~~~~~~

-The Motorola Droid has seen some love, the most significant changes are way
+The Motorola Droid has seen some love - the most significant changes are way
 better kernel and driver support.
 The device is still not particularly useful
 for day-to-day usage due to the lack of PowerVR acceleration (but we'll get
 there).
 Experimental modem support is now in place, as well as audio and GPS